datastax-demos/cornerstone/README.md

 ## Creating a New Demo

-If you want to create a new cornerstone-python based demo, run the command:
+If you want to create a new cornerstone-python based demo which starts up a Python Flask-based webserver, run the command:

     ./getting-started/new-cornerstone-project <contributions|showcase|datastax> <project-name-with-hyphens>

-If you want to create a new demo from scratch, run the command:
+If you want to create a new demo from scratch using your own webserver, run the
+command:

     ./getting-started/new-base-project <contributions|showcase|datastax> <project-name-with-hyphens>